cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 = I always use the same carrier to ship my WooCommerce orders, may I set it as default carrier? =

-Yes, sure, you can set the carrier name in the settings of YITH WooCommerce Order Tracking and for each new WooCommerce order you will find the field "carrier name" automatically filled with your default carrier.
+Yes, sure, you can set the carrier name in the settings of YITH WooCommerce Order & Shipment Tracking and for each new WooCommerce order you will find the field "carrier name" automatically filled with your default carrier.

 = Can I customise the message I want to send to customers? =

-You can set your own text for your WooCommerce orders using the specific option available in YITH WooCommerce Order Tracking.
+You can set your own text for your WooCommerce orders using the specific option available in YITH WooCommerce Order & Shipment Tracking.
 You can also use some optional placeholders to specify carrier's name, tracking code and shipping date.

 = Is it compatible with all WordPress themes? =